 Starting with Flights:

 Search with the airline directly; you can find out who flies to your desired destination either by looking at your preferred airline’s site directly or by looking at the destination airport for who flies into them.
 For long haul, I do like Virgin Atlantic for their customer service and comfy flights but if they fly to a destination frequently (e.g. New York they go there 4-5 times per day), they’ll be very reasonable compared to other airlines.
 A bonus is the larger companies for long haul include taxes and fees within their pricing so there is nothing hidden.
-Though new to the long haul game is Norwegian Air who offer European prices for long haul trips but bear in mind this will exclude meal, baggage allowance and entertainment options that you do get with the bigger airlines.
+Relatively new to the long haul game is Norwegian Air who offer European prices for long haul trips.
+But bear in mind this will exclude meal and entertainment options that you do get built in to your price with the bigger airlines.
+Baggage now, across most airlines is an optional extra so be sure to check what the price covers when you make your booking.

 For European flights Easyjet is always a winner in my eyes.
 Their prices are competitive (though note they’ll add charges at the end- though not as bad as Ryanair) and actually the planes are not bad at all (again, not like Ryanair).
-Although I’ve ribbed on Ryanair a fair amount, if you’re looking to go to Norway, they fly from Stanstead for as little as £35 return!
+Although I’ve ribbed on Ryanair a fair amount, if you really want budget, you can’t go wrong.
+The planes are really nothing special, the service is just fine but you really can get ridiculously cheap flights.

 As for hotels: